openwisp/openwisp-controller/README.rst

    You can also assign an **Internal IP** to the Zerotier controller or leave it empty for OpenWISP to configure.
 This IP address will be used to assign it to the Zerotier controller running on the server.
-5. Set the **Webhook AuthToken**, which will serve as your Zerotier controller authorization token.
-OpenWISP will use this token to manage Zerotier networks.

-   **Note**: To obtain your authorization token, run the following command:
+5. Set the **Webhook AuthToken**, this will be ZeroTier authorization token which you can obtain by running the following command on the ZeroTier controller:

    .. code-block:: shell